grongierisc/Swift-FHIR-Iris/README.md

 This search for patient with the same family name.

-Here we can imaging other senarios like with Oauth2 and JWT token to join the patientid and his token.
+Here we can imaging other scenarios like with Oauth2 and JWT token to join the patientid and his token.
 But for this demo we keep things simple.

-Next if the patient exist, we retrive it, otherwise we create the patient :
+Next if the patient exist, we retrieve it, otherwise we create the patient :

 ```swift
     func createPatient(callback: @escaping (Patient?, Error?) -> Void) {